gwezerek/technical-standards/README.md

 -  In content headers, set `Expires` to a date up to one year in the future (one year is good unless we think the asset will change), set `Last-Modified` to the date the asset was last modified
 - Implement monthly performance report showing median and 95th percentile load time for the month (available in GA), a time series to contextualize those numbers, and specific pages and changes that celebrate performance wins
 - To hide images at certain breakpoints, target the parent of the `<img>` or `background-image` with `display: none;`, not the element itself
+- Performance reports should be sent out every month to all edit, along with descriptions of performance victories and setbacks
 - Performance budget should be agreed upon and then built into the build process.
 Before the full redesign, the following should be achieved:

 Metric      | Value  | Method           | Details                       | Breakpoints | Pages